FluxML/Flux.jl/CONTRIBUTING.md

 Contributing to Flux brings several benefits to you and the community such as:

-* Contribute to the cause of open and reproducible science.
+* Contribute to the cause of open and reproducible science
-* Help grow the adoption of the FluxML ecosystem.
+* Help grow the adoption of the FluxML ecosystem
-* Become a member of a community that’s excited about open source and sharing knowledge.
+* Become a member of a community that’s excited about open source and sharing knowledge
-* Polish your teaching skills by helping others get started using Flux.
+* Polish your teaching skills by helping others get started using Flux
-* Showcase your work by creating examples that others can use in their projects.
+* Showcase your work by creating examples that others can use in their projects
-* Build a track record of public contributions which will help build your career.
+* Build a track record of public contributions which will help build your career

 ## Tools